Learning difficulties among students when applying Amp\`ere-Maxwell's law and its implications for teaching: Questionnaire

 \textbf{Question 2.} Figure \ref{A2} shows two electrically-charged conducting spheres with opposite charges.
 By joining the spheres using a conducting wire, a conduction current circulates through the wire until the spheres have the same potential.
 Consider the closed curve \textit{C} and the surface \textit{S} that it borders.
 If you apply Ampère-Maxwell’s law to calculate the magnetic field circulation ($\oint \vec{B} \cdot \overrightarrow{d l}$) along curve \textit{C}, would you expect to obtain a result that is greater, equal to or lower than what was predicted by Ampère’s law?

-\textbf{Question 3.} A magnetic field is detected in a vacuum and its field lines form concentric circumferences as indicated in Fig. \ref{A3}.
+\textbf{Question 3.} A magnetic field is detected in a empty region and its field lines form concentric circumferences as indicated in Fig. \ref{A3}.
 How would you explain the presence of this magnetic field?

-\textbf{Question 4.} Consider an electric field entering the sheet and a closed curve \textit{C}.
-The electric field module varies over time as shown in the graph in Fig. \ref{A1}.
+\textbf{Question 4.} Consider an electric field pointing into the page and a closed curve \textit{C}.
+The electric field module varies over time as shown in the graph in Fig. \ref{A4}.
 Sketch the graph of the magnetic field circulation ($\oint \vec{B} \cdot \overrightarrow{d l}$) along curve C over time.